 - University of Sydney, Australia

-In addition, or alternatively, you may wish to consider spending your Professional Training year working in another country.
-If you work in another part of Europe you will be eligible for an Erasmus+ grant.
+In addition, or alternatively, you may wish to spend your Professional Training year working in another country.
+If you work in another part of Europe you may be eligible for an Erasmus+ grant.

 Terms and conditions